IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-3.md

 ![Create Public Application](../images/CreatePublicApp.png)

-Make sure the Go runtime is selected and then fill in the detail boxes shown below, indicated with a red arrow.
+Scroll down a little bit and make sure the Go runtime is selected.
+Once it is selected, fill in the detail boxes shown below, indicated with a red arrow.
 The rest will auto-fill as you type or already be populated with text.
 The hostname and domain can be left with the defaults already populated.

 ![CF App Details 1](../images/CFAppDetails1.png)

-Do not be alarmed at the pricing plan, you will not be exceeding the free allowance with this workshop.
-"First 186 GB-Hour's free per month for one or more applications built using any of the Community runtimes."
+**Do not be alarmed at the pricing plan, you will not be exceeding the free allowance with this workshop.
+"First 186 GB-Hour's free per month for one or more applications built using any of the Community runtimes."**

 Once all the fields are completed, click create